odindeltoro/API-Challenge/README.md

 ## Objective

 Analyzed changes in weather with respect to distance from the equator.

 Pulled data from OpenWeatherMap API to assemble a dataser on over 500 cities.

-Summary statistics and visualizations created using Python, Pandas and Matplotlib.
+Summary statistics and visualizations created using Python, Pandas, Matplotlib and gmaps.

 ![Lat vs Temp](starter_code/latitudevstemperature.png)
 ![Lat vs Hum](starter_code/latitudevshumidity.png)